 What is a Spacemap?

-Spacemap multichannel panning enables the placement and movement of sound through space using a graphic interface.
-Traditional pan controls for stereo systems are one-dimensional.
-They shift sound along a line between two points: left and right.
-A Spacemap, on the other hand, uses a two-dimensional interface that represents either a 2D or 3D space, depending on how they are constructed.
-A sound is moved with the Spacemap Panner.
-Each input of a Spacemap System can have one or two Spacemaps assigned to it.
+Spacemap Go uses a graphic interface to control multichannel panning, the placement and movement of sound through space.
+Traditional pan controls for stereo systems are one-dimensional, panning sound along a line between two points: left and right.
+A Spacemap uses a two-dimensional interface to represent either a 2D or 3D space, determined by their layout.
+The Spacemap Panner of each channel is used to move or pan a sound in a Spacemap.
+Each input of a Spacemap Go System can have one or two Spacemaps assigned to it.

-Spacemaps are constructed from two basic elements: Nodes and Trisets.
-Nodes commonly represent the positions of loudspeakers or groups of loudspeakers, and can be of several types.
+Spacemaps have two basic elements: Nodes and Trisets.
+Nodes ( below) commonly represent the positions of loudspeakers or groups of loudspeakers, and have several types.
 Trisets link three nodes together, providing the means to distribute signal proportionally among them using an equal-power panning algorithm.
-An input is represented by the Spacemap Panner.
-The closer the Panner is to a Speaker Node, the more the input channel signal is sent to the outputs associated with that node.
-A Trajectory is the path along which the Spacemap Panner travels.
+The input of a channel is represented by the Spacemap Panner .
+The closer the Panner is to a Speaker Node, the more the input signal is sent to the outputs associated with that node.
+When an area of a Spacemap does not have a Triset and the Panner is moved to the area, the channel output levels drop to -∞ dB (minus infinity dB).
+A Trajectory is the path along which the Spacemap Panner can travel.

-Speaker nodes represent the physical outputs of a Spacemap System and are represented in a Spacemap as blue squares.
+Speaker nodes represent the GALAXY processor outputs of a Spacemap System and are represented in the app as blue squares.
 Positions of Speaker Nodes in a Spacemap can represent the loudspeaker layout logically, randomly, or abstractly.
 Abstract layouts are usually used to facilitate specific panning scenarios that would be difficult or impossible to create with a logical speaker node layout.
 Each Speaker Node is associated with only one output.
 However, multiple Speaker Nodes can be associated with the same output.
-Outputs can be connected to loudspeakers, effects processors, or any other audio device.
+These outputs can be connected to loudspeakers, effects processors, or any other audio device.